kohei-us/ixion/README.md

 ## Overview
-The goal of this project is to create a library for calculating the results of formula expressions stored in multiple fomrula cells.
+The goal of this project is to create a library for calculating the results of formula expressions stored in multiple formula cells.
 The cells can be referenced by each other, and Ixion resolves their dependencies automatically upon calculation.
 The caller can run the calculation routine either in a single-threaded mode, or a multi-threaded mode.
 Ixion also supports